Can a Tooth Infection Kill You? Understanding the Serious Risks

 Yes, a tooth infection can kill you if left untreated, as it can spread and cause life-threatening conditions like sepsis or brain infections.

-However, with early detection and proper care, most tooth infections can be resolved before they pose significant danger.
+However, with early detection and proper care, most tooth infections can be resolved before they pose a significant danger.

 Maintaining good oral hygiene and seeking timely treatment for dental issues are the best ways to avoid serious complications.